Technology Requirements for Online School

 If you’re working from a tablet or think you’ll lose a small flash drive, saving work to a cloud system can be just the thing.
 Google Drive is free and easy to use, so can be super helpful for storing work you can access from anywhere.
 If you want something a bit more secure that offers more storage space, there are also subscriptions for cloud services through Apple, Android, and Google app stores.

-You don’t have to be a computer expert to succeed in an online school.
+You don’t have to be tech savvy to succeed in online school

 If you’re not super familiar with using a computer or different software on a regular basis, the idea of taking online classes can seem intimidating.
 It doesn’t have to be though!
 With the right preparation and tools, and support from Penn Foster’s Admissions and Student Advocate Teams, you can dive into using the Student Portal with confidence.
 From an easy-to-follow orientation to the Help Center, you’ll be able to navigate your program and work toward your goals as soon as you’re ready to get started.